twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/shiki-and-rsc-code-examples/post.md

 Have you ever wanted to show a Server and Client Component in the same code block while writing a blog post or working on your docs?

-Here's a Shiki transformer that lets you do exactly that!
+Here's a [Shiki](https://shiki.style/) transformer that lets you do exactly that!
 Check out this example:

 {% opening-example /%}

-This code block is powered by [Shiki](https://shiki.style/) and uses `@twofold/shiki-transformer-client-boundary`, which formats code examples to display a boundary between Server and Client Components.
+This code block uses `@twofold/shiki-transformer-client-boundary` to draw a boundary between the Server and Client Components.

 I first came across this design pattern in Dan Abramov's blog, [overreacted.io](https://overreacted.io/).
 He'll occasionally use a similar design in his posts {% footnote id=1 %}Check out Dan's excellent [Impossible components](https://overreacted.io/impossible-components/) post for an example.{% /footnote %}.